-No director received any fees or emoluments from the Company during the year (2020: £nil).
-The directors are employed by other companies within the Group and consider that their services to the Company are incidental to their other responsibilities within the Group.
+No director received any fees or emoluments from the Company during the year (2021: £nil).
+The directors are employed by other companies within Lloyds Banking Group and consider that their services to the Company are incidental to their other responsibilities.